Count noun: Theory

-Following the work of logicians like Godehard Link and linguists like Manfred Krifka, we know that the mass/count distinction can be given a precise mathematical definition in terms of notions like cumulativity and quantization.
+Logicians Godehard Link and linguists like Manfred Krifka investigated the mass noun and count noun distinction and found that it can be given a precise mathematical definition in terms of notions like cumulativity and quantization.
 Discussed by Barry Schein in 1993, a new logical framework, called plural logic, has also been used for characterizing the semantics of count nouns and mass nouns.

 Linguistic differences

 Some languages, such as Mandarin Chinese, treat all nouns as mass nouns, and need to make use of a noun classifier (see Chinese classifier) to add numerals and other quantifiers.
 The following examples are of nouns which, while seemingly innately countable, are still treated as mass nouns: